 Amalfi Coast:

-The road that winds along the Amalfi Coast, SS163, is one of the most scenic in Italy.
-The route hugs the coastline with the shimmering Tyrrhenian Sea on one side and the rugged cliffs of the Lattari Mountains on the other.
-Explore charming towns like Positano, Amalfi, and Ravello where you can enjoy a coffee or a gelato and soak in the stunning views.
+The route hugs the coastline, with the shimmering Tyrrhenian Sea on one side and the rugged cliffs of the Lattari Mountains on the other.
+Explore charming towns like Positano, Amalfi, and Ravello where you can enjoy a coffee or a gelato and soak in the stunning views, and don't miss the village of Atrani, which features in the Ripley series on Netflix.

 Dolomites:

-The Dolomite mountain range in northeastern Italy offers some of the most scenic drives in the world.
+The Dolomite Mountain range in northeastern Italy offers some of the most scenic drives in the world.
 The route passes through charming Alpine villages, crystal-clear lakes, and breathtaking vistas of snow-capped peaks.
 Take the Great Dolomite Road (SS48) and the Great Dolomite Way (SS242) to see the best views.

 Tuscan Hills: